-This topic provides information about consolidation account groups and additional consolidation accounts, and explains how they are used in Microsoft Dynamics 365 for Finance and Operations.
+This topic provides information about consolidation account groups and additional consolidation accounts, and explains how they're used.

 Consolidation account groups

 Consolidation account groups let you create groups of the accounts that you want to use to consolidate data.
-Most often, a consolidation account group represents a government-mandated chart of accounts or maps accounts to a group that is defined by the company's headquarters.
+Typically, a consolidation account group represents a government-mandated chart of accounts.
+A consolidation account group can also map accounts to a group that's defined by the company's headquarters.
 You can find consolidation account groups in the Setup area of the Consolidations module.
-When you add a new group, you enter a unique identifier for the account group and a name.
+When you add a new group, you enter a unique identifier for the account group, as well as a name.

 Additional consolidation accounts